 While Apple TV Plus offers the lowest cost per hour viewed, it has a very limited number of available TV shows and movies.
 As one of the newest players on the streaming market, Apple TV is looking to increase their original offering over time.

-Catalogue size: 500 movies and more than 350 TV shows
+Catalogue size: Over 1,300 movies and more than 500 TV shows

-Price: £4.99 per month or free for a year with a new iPhone, iPad, Mac computer or Apple TV
+Price: £4.99 a month or free for three months with a new iPhone, iPad, Mac computer or Apple TV

 If you are looking to subscribe to a new streaming service, you may want to consider using a credit card to pay for your subscription.
 Take a look and compare credit cards to find the option that is best for your financial circumstances.